NotDaniHere/axis-proto/README.md

-# Collection of resources used for the Axis FTC Project
+# Main website for Axis FTC.

-atm there is only the website (kind of vibe coded)
+Includes docker stuff in order to make it run on GCR